A Message from the Edge of Climate Catastrophe

 Margi Prideaux and her husband lost their home and farm on that fateful day.
 In the aftermath, Margi has chronicled her community’s journey from the disaster into the stark awareness of climate chaos, from climate apathy to frontline witnesses of a global climate crisis.

 FIRE carries a message from a small community to the world.
 The time for words, and targets, and plans is over.
 Communities must adapt to survive and save what we can before it is too late.
-‘We have experienced the beginning of the climate change curve and we cannot bequest this hell to future generations.’
+‘We have experienced the beginning of the climate change curve and we cannot hand this hell to the future.’

 The world is entering a period of unprecedented environmental and political change.
 By mid-century, climate change will cause dramatic ecosystem shifts.
 Hundreds, if not thousands, of species will disappear from the earth including icons like polar bears, gorillas, Asiatic lions and bluefin tuna.